Rules and Regulations

 Unless the commercial entrant purchases an advertising sign option through the TRPC, only two signs not over 9” x 24” are allowed per entry.
 Signs options include the following:

-B. Two 2′ x 4′ signs may be provided by the entrant for a $200 advertising fee which includes ten grandstand tickets.
+- Two 2′ x 4′ signs may be provided by the entrant for a $200 advertising fee which includes 3 grandstand tickets and 3 museum tickets.

-C. Two 4′ x 8′ signs may be provided by the entrant for a $350 advertising fee which includes ten grandstand tickets.
+- Two 4′ x 8′ signs may be provided by the entrant for a $350 advertising fee which includes 6 grandstand tickets and 6 museums.